maths/moodle-qtype_stack/doc/en/Installation/Testing_installation.md

 ### 1. GOAL: maxima works on the server

 Check Maxima is installed and working.
-E.g. type `maxima` on the command line, and `quit();` to exit.
+E.g. type `maxima` on the command line, and try a non-trivial calculation such as `diff(sin(x^2),x);` to confirm Maxima is working.
+Use `quit();` to exit.

 ### 2. GOAL: STACK works!

 Next, check STACK is working without the optimised image, and without caching.
+The STACK settings are defined on the plugin page.

+    Site administration -> Plugins -> Question Types -> STACK

+To set these you must login as the Moodle site Administrator.
 Take note of your old settings and save the following settings.

     qtype_stack | platform = Linux
     qtype_stack | maximaversion = default